shokuninstudio/Paddelium/readme.md

 ## Installation

-1. Clone the repository.
+1. Clone the repository/download the files.

-2. Navigate to the project directory.

-3. Open index.html in a modern web browser.
+2. Open index.html in a modern web browser.

 ## License